 How to Know if a Property Has HOA Fees

 HOA fees are common in condominiums and townhouses, but single-family homes in neighborhoods can also have HOA fees.
-A realtor can help you check to see if a property you’re interested in has a required HOA fee listed.
+A realtor can help you check if a property you’re interested in has a required HOA fee listed.

 Before you purchase a property, it’s important to know what fees you will be responsible for paying monthly or annually.
 HOA fees can increase in price over time and may not cover every repair cost for your unit.
 Make sure you and your realtor research and understand the terms of any HOA agreement.